terrario-js/terrario/README.md

 A simple parser-combinator library with TypeScript.
 [Try it out!](https://npm.runkit.com/terrario)

-- 📍Simple APIs
+- 📍 Simple APIs
-- 🖨Scannerless parsing
+- 🖨 Scannerless parsing
-- ⚙Supports conditional branching by state
+- ⚙ Supports conditional branching by state
-- ✨Zero dependency
+- ✨ Zero dependency

 The Terrario is inspired by PEG.js, Parsimmon, etc.